 “Take out its skirt!
 Aim low to disable it and get back, we’ll send the bomb squad!”
 Holroyd said.

-Someone fired, noise filling the room, but they weren’t paying attention to the voice from the truck in their ear and aimed too high.
+Someone fired, noise filling the room, but they weren’t paying attention to Holroyd’s voice in their ear and aimed too high.
 Rounds blasted off large chunks and splinters of the cleaning droid’s casing.
 Fortunately it didn’t cause the bomb to go off.
 The team retreated across the sitting room toward a couple of doors, one that led to a dining room and the other into the mansion’s main kitchen.
 The cleaning droid whirred toward them unhurriedly.

 “Get back!
 Back!”
 Lewis said.

-Lewis looked up, the view from his goggles relayed back to Holroyd in the command truck.
-The electronics in his goggles picked up an object inside the chandelier’s structure, tracing it and highlighting it to enhance the view.
-The chandelier was made up of rings within rings, adorned with hundreds of dangling, glass points.
+Lewis looked up, the POV from his goggles relayed back to Holroyd in the command truck.
+Artificial intelligence in his goggles picked up an object inside the chandelier’s structure, tracing it and highlighting it to enhance the view.
+The chandelier was made up of rings within rings, adorned with hundreds of dangling points of glass.
 It bulged in the middle and tapered at the top and bottom.
 What Holroyd had spotted was one of several rectangular objects strung up inside the rings of the chandeliers, partially hidden.
 With the goggles’ enhancement, both he and Lewis could read the words ‘FRONT TOWARD ENEMY’ printed across the rectangle closest to Lewis.

 “The chandelier is a bomb too!
 Get clear!”
 Holroyd yelled.